Glossary

 Social innovation refers to the development and implementation of new ideas, products, services, and models that address social, environmental, and economic challenges faced by communities or society as a whole.
 Social innovation often involves the application of novel solutions, approaches, and technologies to tackle social problems such as poverty, inequality, unemployment, climate change, and healthcare access.

 In the context of SoTecIn Factory, social innovations will be exhibited by early stage mission-driven organisations based anywhere in Europe, that need to solve the given challenge within the specific regional context where the challenge is set.
-The term Social innovator is used to broadly capture the team behind the steward-owned enterprise that SoTecIn Factory will spin-off.
+The term Social innovator is used to broadly capture the team behind the social enterprise that SoTecIn Factory will spin-off.

 The aim is for all of the SoTecIn Factory ventures to be purpose-driven, and for as many of the ventures created in this project to be structured as steward-owned (SO) companies.
 Oftentimes the purpose of the company can be diluted or drifted from due to external factors such as investors, market forces, or changing shareholder preferences.
 Steward-ownership is an answer to this problem, as an alternative to conventional company ownership (based on shareholder primacy) that permanently secures a company’s mission and independence in its legal DNA.